 Let’s face it: men and women are different.
 Yes, we live in a time and a place where feminism is at the forefront of almost everything we see and do.
 From the workplace to politics and Hollywood - feminism is screaming to be heard.
 But this isn’t about that.
-That being said, of course we believe that women and men should have equal rights and opportunities.
-Keep in mind, we work in a male dominated industry and overcome gender stereotypes every single day.
+Of course, we believe that women and men should have equal rights and opportunities.
+Keep in mind, we work in a male-dominated industry and overcome gender stereotypes every single day.
 On that front, we are simply aiming to level the playing field by offering a service that is, in fact, less available.
 And that is Female Financial Advising.
-There are a lot less female financial advisors out there than there are male despite the fact that there’s an almost equal number of male and female investors in our Country.
+There are a lot fewer female financial advisors out there than there are males despite the fact that there’s an almost equal number of male and female investors in our country.